thycotic/wpf-docs/getting-started/native.md

 ### Installation

-To install the Thycotic Native Message Handler on a user’s computer, copy the ThycoticMessagingHost.exe and a _settings.json_ file into a directory that is accessible (read access) to the end user, e.g. `C:\Program Files\Thycotic\Web Password Filler\`.
+To install the Thycotic Native Message Handler on a user’s computer, copy the ThycoticMessagingHost.exe and a _settings.json_ file into a directory that is accessible (read access) to the end user, e.g. `C:\Thycotic\Web Password Filler\`.

 Once the ThycoticMessagingHost.exe and a _settings.json_ file are copied to the user’s machine, you must register the ThycoticMessagingHost.exe with the browsers.
 To do this run ThycoticMessagingHost.exe with a `--register` command line option.
 This MUST be called before the Native Messaging handler will interact with the Thycotic Web Password Filler.
-Example, (from a command window `C:\Program Files\Thycotic\Web Password Filler\ThycoticMessagingHost.exe --register`.
+Example, (from a command window `C:\Thycotic\Web Password Filler\ThycoticMessagingHost.exe --register`.

+>**Note** Once you have successfully registered the Thycotic Messaging Host, the configuration file will be checked for updates automatically each time your browser launches.
+You do not have to unregister and re-register each time you make a change to the configuration file.

 If you manually add the extension to the browser instead of getting it from the browser store, the extension ID changes.
 In that case, you __MUST__ update the _settings.json_ to reflect the new extension ID.
 Whenever you change the extension ID, you must run the `-–register` command line option again before the extension will be able to communicate to the native messaging host.
 Refer to the _settings.json_ example at the end of this topic.